History of Finland: Middle Ages

 Contact between Sweden and what is now Finland was considerable even during pre-Christian times; the Vikings were known to the Finns due to their participation in both commerce and plundering.
 There is possible evidence of Viking settlement in the Finnish mainland.
 The Åland Islands probably had Swedish settlement during the Viking Period.
 However, some scholars claim that the archipelago was deserted during the 11th century.

 According to the archaeological finds, Christianity gained a foothold in Finland during the 11th century.
 According to the very few written documents that have survived, the church in Finland was still in its early development in the 12th century.
 Later medieval legends from late 13th century describe Swedish attempts to conquer and Christianize Finland sometime in the mid-1150s.
+Danish troops raided the Finnish coastline several times between 1191 and 1202.
+The Finnish tribes were able to wage war and engage in trade, but over time, were increasingly drawn into Latin Christendom.

 In the early 13th century, Bishop Thomas became the first known bishop of Finland.
 There were several secular powers who aimed to bring the Finnish tribes under their rule.
 These were Sweden, Denmark, the Republic of Novgorod in northwestern Russia, and probably the German crusading orders as well.
 Finns had their own chiefs, but most probably no central authority.
 At the time there can be seen three cultural areas or tribes in Finland: Finns, Tavastians and Karelians.
 Russian chronicles indicate there were several conflicts between Novgorod and the Finnic tribes from the 11th or 12th century to the early 13th century.
+The influence of Russian Orthodoxy was extended to the area around Lake Onega and Lake Ladoga and the Häme (Tavastians) there were converted.

 It was the Swedish regent, Birger Jarl, who allegedly established Swedish rule in Finland through the Second Swedish Crusade, most often dated to 1249.
-The Eric Chronicle, the only source narrating the crusade, describes that it was aimed at Tavastians.
+Erik's Chronicle, the only source narrating the crusade, describes that it was aimed at Tavastians.
 A papal letter from 1237 states that the Tavastians had reverted from Christianity to their old ethnic faith.
+Historians have raised doubts that the Second Swedish Crusade took place in 1249 due to Sweden and Norway being locked in conflict at the time, and some have suggested that it instead took place before Swedish forces were supposedly defeated by Alexander Nevsky in the 1240 Battle of the Neva.